 The appliance performs two different types of queries.
 Query Mode (Appliance) is used to authenticate administrators and users attempting to access the appliance itself.
 Query Mode (Target Device) is used to authenticate users that are attempting to access attached target devices.
 Additionally, each type of query has three modes that utilize certain types of information to determine whether or not an LDAP user has access to an appliance or connected target devices.
-See Appliance and Target Device Query Modes on page 50 detailed information on each mode.
+For detailed information on each mode, see Appliance and Target Device Query Modes on page 37.